Hanseo University: Hanseo International College of Aviation

 Hanseo University is a private university located in Chungcheongnam-do, approximately 150 kilometers south of Seoul.

 The University was founded in late 1989 when the Korean Ministry of Education granted permission for its establishment.
-The groundbreaking ceremony for its main campus, located near the city of SeoSan, took place in April 1990 and it accepted its first undergraduate enrolments in March of 1992.
+The groundbreaking ceremony for its main campus, located near the city of SeoSan, took place in April 1990 and it accepted its first undergraduate enrolments in March 1992.
 The University initially offered programs across ten departments: Mathematics, Physics, Chemistry, Electronic Statistics, Computer and Information, Electronic Engineering, Chemical Engineering, Clothing and Textiles, English and English Literature, and Chinese.
-In 1995 it offered its first post graduate programs with master’s degrees available in Chemistry, Computer, Physics, Chemical Engineering, and English and English Literature.
+In 1995 it offered its first post graduate programs with master's degrees available in Chemistry, Computer, Physics, Chemical Engineering, and English and English Literature.
 In 1996, the first graduates were produced with 207 individuals successfully completing their studies.

-In 2000, Dr. Ham Ki Sun (the University’s founder) was inaugurated as its fifth president and subsequently adopted a strategy to evolve the University into an institution that specialized in the disciplines of Aeronautics, Arts and Design.
+In 2000, Dr. Ham Ki Sun (the University's founder) was inaugurated as its fifth president and subsequently adopted a strategy to evolve the University into an institution that specialized in the disciplines of Aeronautics, Arts and Design.